 PTW Opens New Hamilton Branch

-PTW Energy Services is proud to announce the opening of its newest branch in Hamilton, Ontario, marking a strategic expansion to better serve our Ontario clients.
+PTW Energy Services is proud to announce the opening of its newest branch in Hamilton, Ontario, marking a strategic expansion to better serve their Ontario clients.

-Specializing in a comprehensive range of Electrical and Instrumentation (E&I) products and services, consistent with our other branches, our Hamilton branch operates on a 24/7/365 support model.
-We offer customized E&I preventative maintenance programs designed to minimize downtime and costs, ensuring the seamless and safe operation of our clients' facilities.
+Specializing in a comprehensive range of Electrical and Instrumentation (E&I) products and services, consistent with their other branches, the Hamilton branch operates on a 24/7/365 support model.
+They offer customized E&I preventative maintenance programs designed to minimize downtime and costs, ensuring the seamless and safe operation of their clients' facilities.

-Catering to the heavy industrial sector, our Hamilton branch focuses on diverse industries such as Oil and Gas, Nuclear, Power Generation, Pulp and Paper, Mining, Agriculture, and Food and Beverage.
-Noteworthy projects completed by our Hamilton team include a Lumber Pressure Treating Facility Revamp, a Carve-Out Project and the installation of Bio-Diesel systems at various sites throughout Ontario.
+Catering to the heavy industrial sector, its Hamilton branch focuses on diverse industries such as Oil and Gas, Nuclear, Power Generation, Pulp and Paper, Mining, Agriculture, and Food and Beverage.
+Noteworthy projects completed by the Hamilton team include a Lumber Pressure Treating Facility Revamp, a Carve-Out Project and the installation of Bio-Diesel systems at various sites throughout Ontario.

-Whether undertaking large-scale industrial projects or smaller initiatives, our Hamilton branch is well-equipped with dedicated crews, providing tailored solutions that showcase our commitment to delivering best-in-class services.
+Whether undertaking large-scale industrial projects or smaller initiatives, the Hamilton branch is well-equipped with dedicated crews, providing tailored solutions that showcase its commitment to delivering best-in-class services.

 Justin Rogozinski, Hamiliton Area Manager, sheds light on the challenges of establishing a new branch stating that "opening a new branch involves meticulous steps, from securing and retaining clients to finding suitable shop/office space, recruiting qualified employees, and consistently delivering high-quality work”.

 “The Hamilton team boasts a mix of experienced professionals, including the return of Jay McEwen as a local Project Manager, complimented by skilled local individuals, Journeymen, and Apprentices," explains Justin Rogozinski.
-“Our diverse and talented team is a testament to our commitment to building a robust foundation."
+“Our diverse and talented team is a testament to our commitment to building a robust foundation for success in Hamilton & the GTHA, with serving all Industrial Sectors of Southern and Northern Ontario”.